Working pictures of THORChain. Work in progress. Please provide feedback in the Dev discord server - DevOps channel.

 The other side of THORChain is “Bifrost”.
 This is where a user use an external chain to interact with THORChain

-This is a process that reads every block (and sometimes mempool) from all the supported chains: ETH, BNB, BTC, BCH, LTC.
+This is a process that reads every block (and sometimes mempool) from all the supported chains: BTC, ETH, BCH, LTC, GIA, AVAX, BSC and DOGE.
 Call it a block scanner.
 It also has the ability to sign transactions out.

 For observations, Bifrost will “see” a transaction inbound to one of its monitored addresses.
-Say you send some BNB.RUNE-B1A to the BNB vault with memo "switch:<my rune address>".
+Say you send some BTC to the BTC vault with memo "BTC/BTC+" (savers addition).
 Bifrost reads this and goes “Yep that’s legit” and sends a MsgObservedTxIn to Thornode.
 This gets passed to the observed_txin handler.
 The first thing it does is “vote” on this transaction being legit.
 If you are the first bifrost to “see” this, nothing happens - you actually get slashed.
 Then the next 1-2 seconds as all the other Bifrost also “see” this tx in, and send MsgObservedTxIn to their thornodes, the “vote count” increases, until 2/3 of active nodes have seen this tx, and it’s considered legit.
 You get your slash removed, and your tx in handler processes the rest of the transaction.

 Message Types